 The real food factor with granola lies in what you add to the grain.
 When surveying any recipe scrutinize the sweetener.
 I’ve said it before, but it is worth repeating—use sweeteners derived from nature.
 Sally Fallon, the author of the best-selling cookbook Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and Diet Dictocrats, defines natural sweeteners as “foods which the nutrients have not been removed, or may even be more concentrated due to boiling down and evaporation.”
 My granola recipe suggests using a half of a cup of honey, date syrup or maple syrup.
 However, the key to a life of clean eating is to avoid over-indulging even in nature’s sweeteners.

 Beware of the Suspicious Ingredients

-Michael Pollan is the author of In Defense of Food: An Eater’s Manifesto, The Omnivore’s Dilemma: A Natural History of Four Meals and a self-proclaimed food detective questions, “How did we ever get to a point where we need investigative journalists to tell us where our food comes from?”
+In Defense of Food: An Eater’s Manifesto, The Omnivore’s Dilemma: A Natural History of Four Meals and a self-proclaimed food detective questions, “How did we ever get to a point where we need investigative journalists to tell us where our food comes from?”
 You have an unparalleled wealth of food to chose from, what matters are the food choices you make.
 Boxes of industrial granola produced by king cereal manufacturers like Kellogg’s line the shelves of supermarkets.
 Kellogg’s Low-Fat Granola lists corn syrup as the third ingredient along with other suspicious ingredients like glycerin, partially hydrogenated cottonseed/soybean oil, modified corn starch, and polyglycerol esters.
 I did some ingredient sleuthing on polyglycerol esters and concluded that food, pharmaceutical, and cosmetic companies use this synthetic ingredient as an emulsifier to replace fats.